DavidSlr/portfolio/collections/_portfolio/2019-03-01-designsprint.markdown

 ## Process

 - Stakeholder interviews and result sorting on sticky notes
-- Worflow mapping and user goal extraction
+- Workflow mapping and user goal extraction
 - Identify areas for improvement
 - Select areas to focus on with stakeholders
-- Ideation and skechting
+- Ideation and sketching
 - User flows and wireframes
 - Mockups and prototype
 - User testing